Crowds gather in Omagh to demand end to violence after police officer’s shooting

 Earlier, Beragh Swifts, the football club at which Mr Caldwell is a volunteer coach, led a solidarity walk through the village of Beragh on the outskirts of Omagh.

-Five men have been arrested in connection with the attempted murder investigation.
+Five men have been arrested under the Terrorism Act in connection with the attempted murder investigation.

+On Saturday afternoon, police said they had been granted more time to question four of the men.

+A PSNI spokesperson said a court in Belfast had granted an extension to the detention of four male suspects, aged 22, 38, 45 and 47, until 10pm on Tuesday February 28.

 Police have said dissident republican group the New IRA is their primary line of inquiry.